Oncurrent/zeno/README.md

    you want to access large data sets on demand it is reasonable to expect the user to be online when they do so to avoid eagerly syncing that data down and using up all the clients RAM (or more).

+Zeno will require a user provided schema on this state.

 This type of state has not been implemented and its name is TBD though we typically refer to it as `[:zeno/online ...]` in conversation.